-In the departure lounge of Terminal 1, the Stuck in France’s Charles de Gaulle Airport terminal on 26th August 1988 to July 2006 due to he unable to show his passport at the London airport.
-He also claimed that his bags containing important documents and passport had been stolen during transit, so he could not produce at that time of checking.
-He also once claimed that He is kicked out from Iran for being a strong protester against Shah.
+In the departure lounge of Terminal 1, the Stuck in France’s Charles de Gaulle Airport terminal on 26th August 1988 to July 2006 he was unable to show his passport at the London airport.
+He also claimed that his bags containing important documents and passports had been stolen during transit, so he could not produce at that time of checking.
+He also once claimed that He is kicked out of Iran for being a strong protester against Shah.

 3. How much of the terminal is true?

 This film is based on a true Story and Autobiography of Mehran Karimi Nasseri.